Carolyn Wright and Paul Haswell (AKA the Pop Fugitives) are plotting to make their Escape every Sunday morning between 9.30 and 1.

 Added to that they’ll be reviewing new movies, alongside much irreverent chit chat and interviews about food, drink and fun in HK, there’ll even be a bit of sport!

-Of course there will also be a heap of new music, their album of the week, and biscuits!
+Finally, what would the show be without a heap of new music, what's in the box set, an album of the week and biscuits!
+(Sundays, 9.30am-1pm)

 This Sunday the Pop Fugitives will be playing catch up on the massive pile of new music that seems to just keep arriving this summer.
 They have a storage problem, a serious storage problem.
 Any hints and tips on this, that don't involve stopping buying vinyl, would be greatly appreciated.